Cleaner air comes at a price under New York measure

 But business leaders and many Republicans argue the proposal introduced in both the Senate and the Assembly would leave New York motorists paying an extra 55 cents per gallon of gasoline pumped into their fuel tanks.

 The measure would also impose a charge of $55 per ton of fossil fuel emissions.
-That would increase the overhead of factories, office parks, school districts and any company using natural gas, heating oil, propane or other fossil fuel to heat their buildings and run their equipment.
+That would increase the overhead of factories, office parks, school districts and for any company using natural gas, heating oil, propane or other fossil fuels to heat their buildings and run their equipment.

 At a recent legislative hearing, John Bartow, director of Empire State Forest Products Association, a trade group, estimated the paper companies and other firms he represents would see costs rise by some $1 billion annually as a result of the measure dubbed the Climate and Community Investment Act.

-The pollution charge is projected to result in the collection of $15 billion each year over the next decade.
-The money would go to several initiatives consistent with the goal of countering global climate change, including renewable technology, transportation improvements, energy efficiency projects, and power grid stabilization.
+The pollution charge is projected to result in the collection of $15 billion in revenue each year over the next decade.
+The funding would go to several initiatives consistent with the goal of countering global climate change, including renewable technology, transportation improvements, energy efficiency projects, and power grid stabilization.

-Assembly Member Kevin Cahill, D-Kingston, noted the fund would also support job skills training and apprenticeships.
+Assembly Kevin Cahill, D-Kingston, noted the fund would also support job skills training and apprenticeships.

 The carbon tax is being promoted as a way to advance the goals of landmark legislation enacted in 2019 that puts New York on a path to have zero emission electricity by 2040 and an 85% reduction in greenhouse gas emissions from 1990 levels by 2050.